It’s not unusual for children and young people to experience strong emotions and behave in ways that others find challenging as they develop.

 • Children and Adolescent Mental Health Service (CAMHS)

-ChEWS works closely with CAMHS, nursing services, GPs and local authority services as well as many voluntary and community organisations so young people and families can find the right support for them.
+ChEWS works closely with CAMHS, nursing services, GPs and local authority services.
+We also work with many voluntary and community organisations so young people and families can find the right support for them.

 So, if you would like to find out more about the range of services available visit the ChEWS webpages.